-Proposed legislation in the U.S. Congress, including changes in U.S. tax law and the recently enacted Inflation Reduction Act of 2022, may adversely impact us and the value of our common stock.
+Proposed legislation in the U.S. Congress, including changes in U.S. tax law and the Inflation Reduction Act of 2022, may adversely impact us and the value of our common stock and pre-funded warrants.

-Changes to U.S. tax laws (which changes may have retroactive application) could adversely affect us or holders of our common stock.
+Changes to U.S. tax laws (which changes may have retroactive application) could adversely affect us or holders of our common stock and pre-funded warrants.
 In recent years, many changes to U.S. federal income tax laws have been proposed and made, and additional changes to U.S. federal income tax laws are likely to continue to occur in the future.

-The U.S. Congress is currently considering numerous items of legislation which may be enacted prospectively or with retroactive effect, which legislation could adversely impact our financial performance and the value of shares of our common stock.
+The U.S. Congress is currently considering numerous items of legislation which may be enacted prospectively or with retroactive effect, which legislation could adversely impact our financial performance and the value of shares of our common stock and pre-funded warrants.
 Additionally, states in which we operate or own assets may impose new or increased taxes.
 If enacted, most of the proposals would be effective for the current or later years.
 The proposed legislation remains subject to change, and its impact on us or our investors is uncertain.

 In addition, the Inflation Reduction Act of 2022 includes provisions that will impact the U.S. federal income taxation of corporations.
 Among other items, this legislation includes provisions that will impose a minimum tax on the book income of certain large corporations and an excise tax on certain corporate stock repurchases that would be imposed on the corporation repurchasing such stock.
-It is unclear how this legislation will be implemented by the U.S. Department of Treasury and we cannot predict how this legislation or any future changes in tax laws might affect us or investors in our common stock.
+It is unclear how this legislation will be implemented by the U.S. Department of Treasury and we cannot predict how this legislation or any future changes in tax laws might affect us or investors in our common stock and pre-funded warrants.